 How you play the sport, including the number of players, scoring, and the rules are very similar to Gaelic football.
 The biggest difference is that it’s played with sticks known as a ‘Hurley’ or “Camán” in Irish and a small leather ball or “sliotar”.

-Camogie is considered the female version of hurling, they are almost identical to each other, played on the same field and under the same standard set of basic rules.
-One difference is that Camogie players player may handpass the sliotar over the bar to score a point only, they are no longer permitted to handpass the ball into the goal.
+Camogie is considered the female version of hurling; they are almost identical to each other, played on the same field and under the same standard set of basic rules.
+One difference is that Camogie players may handpass the sliotar over the bar to score a point only, they are no longer permitted to handpass the ball into the goal.

-Handball & Rounders
+Irish Tradition: Handball & Rounders

 Irish Traditions – The History of GAA

 GAA is celebrated as one of the greatest amateur sporting associations in the world that plays a huge part in Irish society.
 The sport was first founded in 1884 in County Tipperary by a ground of Irishmen who saw the importance of creating a national organisation to revive and nurture traditional sports.
-Also, a way for Irish athletics to become better seen by the masses.
+Also, it a way for Irish athletics to become better seen by the masses.

 From its beginning, all the sports under GAA have remained as amateur sports.
-Even players at the highest level don’t get paid for playing, despite a demanding and intense training schedule.
+Even players at the highest level of GAA don’t get paid for playing, despite a demanding and intense training schedule.
 However, one of the most important aspects of GAA is its volunteer ethos.
 Players aspire to reach inter-county level for the pride of representing their family and community parish.

 It has a strong emphasis on community and there are over 2,000 clubs around the 32 counties of Ireland.
 Every summer in Ireland there are inter-county All-Ireland Championships in hurling, Gaelic and Camogie that draws out the Irish public.